 Installing Aspect peel & stick wood tiles is a simple, exciting project that adds instant style to your kitchen or bath.
 We have deliberately over-explained the tile installation.
 Have fun with this project.
 It’s going to be easy and look great!

-PROPER SURFACE PREPERATION IS ESSENTIAL FOR A SUCCESSFUL PROJECT
+PROPER SURFACE PREPARATION IS ESSENTIAL FOR A SUCCESSFUL PROJECT

 Failure to follow recommended surface preparation instructions may void the warranty.
 ACP, LLC is not responsible or liable for any labor costs or damaged product incurred as a result of improper installation.
 All product defects are covered under our 5-year limited warranty.